saharathkleips/QtOpenGL-ComputerGraphics/PA5/README.md

 # PA5 - Assimp Model Loading (Ben Nicholes, Denis Morozov, Saharath Kleips)
 Sample program that displays the usage of Assimp model loading.

-**Note** Possibly broken on most machines.
+The loader current supports various model formats, but will not load any textures or materials associated with them.
+Controls found below allow the model to be maniuplated to better view the loaded models.

 ![](.screenshot.png "Screenshot")